I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/netdispumdddi/nc-netdispumdddi-pfn-miracast-io-control.md

 <p>If the Miracast user-mode driver calls <b>MiracastIoControl</b> when the operating system is stopping a Miracast session, and if the calling thread is not the thread in which the operating system calls the <a href="..\netdispumdddi\nc-netdispumdddi-pfn-stop-miracast-session.md">StopMiracastSession</a> function, the operating system will fail this call.
 If the user-mode driver calls <b>MiracastIoControl</b> in the same context as is used in  the <i>StopMiracastSession</i> or <a href="..\netdispumdddi\nc-netdispumdddi-pfn-destroy-miracast-context.md">DestroyMiracastContext</a> functions, the operating system will process the call.</p>

-<p>If the Miracast user-mode driver calls <b>MiracastIoControl</b> when the operating system is starting a Miracast session, and if the calling thread is not the thread in which the operating system calls the <a href="..\netdispumdddi\nc-netdispumdddi-pfn-start-miracast-session.md">StartMiracastSession</a> function, the operating system blocks the <b>MiracastIoControl</b> call until the Miracast start session is finished.
-If the user-mode driver calls <b>MiracastIoControl</b> in the same context as is used in  the <a href="..\netdispumdddi\nc-netdispumdddi-pfn-create-miracast-context.md">CreateMiracastContext</a> or <i>StartMiracastSession</i> functions, the operating system will process the call.</p>

-<p>If the Miracast user-mode driver calls <b>MiracastIoControl</b> when the operating system is stopping a Miracast session, and if the calling thread is not the thread in which the operating system calls the <a href="..\netdispumdddi\nc-netdispumdddi-pfn-stop-miracast-session.md">StopMiracastSession</a> function, the operating system will fail this call.
-If the user-mode driver calls <b>MiracastIoControl</b> in the same context as is used in  the <i>StopMiracastSession</i> or <a href="..\netdispumdddi\nc-netdispumdddi-pfn-destroy-miracast-context.md">DestroyMiracastContext</a> functions, the operating system will process the call.</p>

 ## -requirements
 <table>
 <tr>